marioyeung/documentation/README.md

 # documentation
-This includes a file header and a function header for documentation
+This includes a file header and a function header for documentation, with JavaScript as an example.